fnca-open-standards/ticket/Open-Ticket-Specification.md

 This is helful for routing tickets to the appropriate internal group for the recipient.
 For instance, contract locator companies with many customers can use this to route the ticket to the appropriate locator.

 Since this format can be used for transmissions of tickets as well as retrieval of tickets by API call, this will only have a value if this is a transmission.

+**Trace (trace)** array of trace objects - this section contains the trace information for this ticket.
+The trace information is information appended to the ticket by each system that processes a ticket.
+This allows for inspecting the path the ticket has taken through various systems.
+This information will be more critical as more systems are used for processing and forwarding tickets.

+> **DateTime (dateTime)** DateTime - The date and time of the event (ticket send or receive).
+>
+> **Action (action)** string (20) - typically "send" or "receive".
+What action is being taken on the ticket.
+Other actions can be specified, such as routing to internal processing or groups.
+>
+> **Host (host)** string (100) - an identifier to show the organization and host name of the system processing the ticket for this action.

 # Work Site